Realizing Resource Recycling

 Promoting Packaging Material Reductions

-SEKISUI CHEMICAL Group has long engaged in efforts to reduce packaging materials, introduce reusable boxes*, and eliminate packaging materials wherever possible, among other initiatives.
+SEKISUI CHEMICAL Group has long been an environmentally conscious company, and we are reducing packaging materials, introducing reusable boxes*, and eliminating packaging materials wherever possible, among other initiatives.

 Our proactive efforts to reduce packaging since the early 2000s have enabled us to achieve significant results.
 We will continue these efforts in the future, taking further steps to reduce packaging waste.